jimjimmason/ewd-assignment2/README.md

  /reviews/:postId - displays view of particular viee (:postId)
 ```

+##Project Structure
+This is the structure of the project.
+Showing the client app (TriathlonApp) residing inside the server app (ewd-assignment2).
+![projectstructure]

+##API
+New server side API's created for Events, Reveiws and Members.

+##RoboMongo
+I used RoboMongo to qurey the collections created in MongoDB.
+![robomongo]

+##Postman
+I used Postman to test API's.
+![postman]

+##Mocha, Mochawesome
+##I used Mocha and Mochawesome to test and report on API's.
+![mochawesome]

 ## Extra features
 I used uuid to create unique ids for my data stores.
 This is a good work around until I implement database storage.
 I tried to implement react-form-validation.
 This will validate form data e.g required fields, valid email etc.
 This prooved very dificult to implement.
 The only examples I found for this or similar components were based on simple form submission, rather than the JSX with embedded variables I had in my test.(AddMember.js)
+Server side API's created and tested with Postman and Mocha / Mochawesome.
+Data storage implemented with MongoDB.

+##Problems Encountered
+- I had to refactor a lot of my original project when I used it as a client app.
+E.g. Image url's could not be encoded directly into JSX, I had to create variables for the image locations and use the variables in the JSX.
+- My main components would not render in the client.
+I had to rebuild these components.
+- Yeoman scaffolding for React, created structure for the project, but then I had a lot of Linting issues within the javascript and JSX.
+I removed the Linting from the project but retained the structure.
+- I had difficulty getting sample code from the labs to work.
+A lot of errors / typos.
+This took a lot of time to resolve.
+ -	e.g.  in node_lab3/api/contacts/index.js
+ -	return res.send(contacts);
+ -	should be return res.send({contacts});
+ -	This was difficult to debug as there were no errors indicating the problem.

 ## Independent learning.